 The CERN Theoretical Physics Department (CERN-TH) is seeking candidates for Limited Duration (LD) research staff positions.
-We are looking for outstanding researchers in any of the areas of theoretical particle physics traditionally covered at CERN.
+We are looking for outstanding researchers in all areas of theoretical particle physics, broadly defined.
 The positions have a duration of 5 years (usually extended to a sixth year) and are devoted to full-time research.
 CERN-TH has substantial stable research funding at its disposal, systematically attracts a large number of top theorists in a range of positions, and has an active programme of visiting scientists and topical workshops.

 Diversity has been an integral part of CERN’s mission since its foundation and is an established value of the Organization.
 Employing a diverse workforce is central to its success.